suhail-jr/Vector-IoT/README.md

 # Vector-IoT
 Vector IoT : World’s smallest and powerful fully opensource  fully-featured ESP32 development board designed to unlock the power of the ESP32’s dual-core 240MHz and internet connectivity, in a package smaller than your thumb!
+Order your pcb from [jlcpcb.com](https://jlcpcb.com)

  ~ Current Status: Prototype boards sponsored by [jlcpcb.com](https://jlcpcb.com) ~